marmelab/react-admin/docs/Inputs.md

 | `inputRootFilled`       | Styles pass as the `root` class of the underlying Material UI's `TextField` component input when `variant` prop is `filled` |
 | `inputInput`            | Styles pass as the `input` class of the underlying Material UI's `TextField` component input                                |

-**Tip**: `"RaAutocompleteArrayInput"`: Global css name for overriding all instances of the component using Material UI theme.
-See their [documentation](https://material-ui.com/customization/globals/#css).
+To override the style of all instances of `<AutocompleteArrayInput>` using the [material-ui style overrides](https://material-ui.com/customization/globals/#css), use the `RaAutocompleteArrayInput` key.

 ### Usage